Reef Check’s E-News

 When & where?

-These surveys take place from August to January each year.
+SEQ surveys take place from August to January each year.
 Most surveys happen at weekends so our community volunteers can participate outside of their work commitments.